ksOAn6g5/TaiSu/README.md

-# TaiSu
+# TaiSu(太素)
-TaiSu（太素）--A 166M multimodal dataset for Chinese Vision-Language Pretraining
+TaiSu:A 166M multimodal dataset for Chinese Vision-Language Pretraining

+This paper has been accepted by NeurIPS 2022.
 * paper link: https://openreview.net/pdf?id=iAxH-ikIP0I

 * Dataset Construction: